fredgibbs/fredgibbs.github.io/courses/digital-methods/schedule.md

   - If you decide you love web programming: [Leaflet](http://leafletjs.com)

-## 7: Research Trailers
+## 7: GIS and Portfolio Critiques

+### Before class
-Scan through 3-5 [DH GIS Projects](http://anterotesis.com/wordpress/dh-gis-projects/).
-Be prepared to highlight for everyone else the pros and cons of the sites you explored.
+- Scan through 3-5 [DH GIS Projects](http://anterotesis.com/wordpress/dh-gis-projects/).
+Some are now defunct, others are overly technical, others are Be prepared to highlight for everyone else the intriguing and questionable features of the sites you explored.
+Questions to keep in mind:

-Create a video about your research!
-We'll explore some tools and techniques for doing this, and we'll continue to discuss the videos and our production schedule throughout the semester.
+  - How does mapping/GIS figure into the project?
+Is it necessary?
+  - What kind of data is being used?
+Where is it from?
+Is it accessible or reusable?
+  - How much does the design of the site matter in taking it seriously?
+  - How would you rate its usability?
+- Work on your portfolios!
+Keep in mind the criteria below.
+In general, aim to do simple things well.
+See how simple you can make your site, but with a clear and consistent design aesthetic (and required content, of course).

+### In class
+- GIS Project critiques and discussion
+- Portfolio critiques.
+You'll demo your portfolio for the rest of the class and explain what you're trying to do and where you've had trouble.
+There are two main goals here: 1) to have a deadline to keep portfolios moving forward; 2) get ideas from other people (from their own sites as well as questions/comments).
+Questions we will address in class for each site:
+  - Existence of basic pages and content
+  - Is there a consistent layout and navigation scheme?
+  - Typographic crimes?
+Consistency?
+  - Where does the design help or hinder the site and content?
+  - What is extraneous?
+What is missing?

 ## 8: Text Mining